- LIVING FOR FREE and GIVING

 Tell everyone.
 Write a News Release **.
 When the wonderful folk on TV, radio, papers, groups and clubs hear, they’ll tell everybody and people will bring in thousands of new gifts.

 * All timings, numbers etc. are what I do.
-My recommendations.
-You decide what suits you.
+My recommendations as it works very well.

-** Include what, where, when, how as well as the phone numbers (mobile and home) of your chattiest person.
+** Include in the Release, what, where, when, how as well as the phone numbers (mobile and home) of your chattiest person.

 Use a large, say 16 point, Times font in black ink on one white A4 sheet.